 Undergraduates may not yet know where their talents best lie, as, for example, a science writer or a scientist who writes, but they are ready to explore the connections between these disciplines.
 The creative writing minor is one way to do that.
 But more importantly, it is a way to fulfill the assignment we were given at birth, "to understand who we are."

-MFA in Creative Writing & Literature
+Minor in Creative Writing & Literature